spookyd/feastIdeasProject/README.md

 Typically I would have the architecture layers be located within the Swift Packages to enforce architecture boundaries.
 For the sake of time I am skipping this particular step as it does take a little extra to setup.

+### Better Refresh Mechanism

+Having pull to refresh would have been better in my opinion.
+However, this is only available for `List` which forces undesirable UI.
+I could have tried to implement something on my own using `GeometryReader` or `ScrollViewReader` but this would have required a lot of trial and error.
+For this exercise I am going with the manual option.

 ## Weakest Part of the Project:
 What do you think is the weakest part of your project?